ahsanatha/SneakySnakes/README.md

 - can't process alias
 - bug in multiple join

-### Reccomended to run with netbeans compiler.
+### we recomend to run with netbeans compiler.
 Alternate : https://repl.it/@ahsanatha/WideClutteredUsernames , Run.